Kingsoft Cloud (NASDAQ:KC) PT Lowered to $42.00 at Citigroup

-Kingsoft Cloud (NASDAQ:KC) had its price objective lowered by investment analysts at Citigroup from $50.00 to $42.00 in a research note issued to investors on Tuesday.
-The brokerage presently has a “buy” rating on the stock.
-Citigroup’s price target points to a potential upside of 46.96% from the company’s previous close.
+Kingsoft Cloud (NASDAQ:KC) had its price target lowered by Citigroup from $50.00 to $42.00 in a research report report published on Tuesday, The Fly reports.
+The firm currently has a buy rating on the stock.

-KC has been the subject of several other research reports.
-Nomura cut shares of Kingsoft Cloud from a “buy” rating to a “neutral” rating and reduced their price objective for the company from $45.00 to $33.00 in a research note on Wednesday, September 29th.
-Nomura Instinet reiterated a “neutral” rating and issued a $33.00 price objective (down previously from $45.00) on shares of Kingsoft Cloud in a research note on Wednesday, September 29th.
-Finally, Zacks Investment Research upgraded shares of Kingsoft Cloud from a “strong sell” rating to a “hold” rating in a research note on Tuesday, August 17th.
-Three research analysts have rated the stock with a hold rating and four have given a buy rating to the stock.
-According to MarketBeat.com, the company currently has a consensus rating of “Buy” and a consensus target price of $51.00.
+Several other equities research analysts have also recently weighed in on KC.
+Nomura Instinet reiterated a neutral rating and issued a $33.00 price objective (down previously from $45.00) on shares of Kingsoft Cloud in a report on Wednesday, September 29th.
+Nomura cut Kingsoft Cloud from a buy rating to a neutral rating and dropped their price objective for the stock from $45.00 to $33.00 in a report on Wednesday, September 29th.
+Finally, Zacks Investment Research upgraded Kingsoft Cloud from a strong sell rating to a hold rating in a report on Tuesday, August 17th.
+Three investment analysts have rated the stock with a hold rating and four have given a buy rating to the stock.
+According to data from MarketBeat.com, Kingsoft Cloud has a consensus rating of Buy and a consensus target price of $51.00.

 About Kingsoft Cloud